ha/doozerd/doc/proto.md

    The current default of history kept is 360,000 revs.

- * `CAS_MISMATCH`
+ * `REV_MISMATCH`

-   A set request has failed because the CAS token given did not match the CAS token of the file being set.
+   A write operation has failed because the revision given was less than the revision of the file being set.

  * `BAD_PATH`